yarhouse/calculator/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.

+To run this project, you will need Node.js/NPM and Bower installed on your system.

 ## Build & development

+Once you clone this repository, run `bower install` and `npm install` from the command line within the directory.

 Run `grunt build` for building and `grunt serve` for preview.

-If a window/tab does not automatically open, navigate to [http://localhost:9000](http://localhost:9000) to use the calculator
+If a window/tab does not automatically open when running the preview, navigate to [http://localhost:9000](http://localhost:9000) to use the calculator.

 ## Use